orientechnologies/orientdb-docs/SQL-Query-Optimization.md

 In all the other cases, the `IN` condition is not optimized using indexes

-## Case I - order of conditions in the WHERE clause
+## Case K - order of conditions in the WHERE clause

 In v 2.2, OrientDB SQL executor tries to find the best index based on the conditions defined in the query, but in some cases if fails to find the right combination of conditions to consider for indexed execution.